maveniverse/site-001/content/en/docs/bom_builder_maven_plugin/_index.md

 ---

 {{% pageinfo %}}
-A forked and vastly improved Maven Plugin for BOMs.
+A Maven Plugin for BOMs to build according to your own taste.
 {{% /pageinfo %}}

 A plugin that helps you building BOM by your own taste.